Join us Dec. 1-3 to connect with leaders from CMI Media Group, Publicis Media, Ogilvy and many more

 “We are seeing that more and more Snap Stars are active than ever before,” said Snap’s head of global creator partnerships Quincy Kevan, though she didn’t share specific figures.
 “And it’s not just mainstream, professional creators.
 We’re also seeing traditional celebrities like Justin Bieber, Lizzo, Ashley Benson, Lady Gaga coming back to the platform and reactivating their presences on the platform.
 But also homegrown creators are really starting to thrive on the platform, too.”

-Which aligns with what CEO Evan Spiegel reported during the company’s recent earnings call.
+It aligns with what CEO Evan Spiegel reported during the company’s recent earnings call.
 He highlighted that the platform had “onboarded thousands of creators to our Snap Star program” over the past year — though didn’t share specifics.
-Adding that Spotlight posts by Snap Stars are growing more than 145% year over year in North America in Q2.
+Adding that Spotlight posts by Snap Stars grew more than 145% year over year in North America in Q2.

 Which is to say that Snap’s investments into creators of all kinds appears to be paying off with this new found momentum.